adobe/aem-performance-experiments/README.md

 ## 1. `Performance gains of a Lucene property index`

+In this experiment, we examine the before and after effects of creating a custom Lucene property index.

 [⇨ Performance gains of a Lucene property index](experiments/lucene-property-index)

 ## 2. `Performance gains of simple query refinement`

+In this experiment, we'll take a vague search query and see the performance boost achieved by narrowing its search criteria.

 [⇨ Performance gains of a simple query refinement](experiments/query-refinement)